nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

- 1. User requests to add a specific Client in the list
+ 1. User requests to add a specific Client in the list.
- 2. FitEgo adds the Client.
-     Use case ends.
+ 2. FitEgo adds the Client. <br/> Use case ends.

 **Extensions**